SylvainGa/BatteryMonitor/README.md

 If you would like to translate the language file in your own language, contact me and we'll work on it.

 ## Changelog
+V1.4.3 Fixed a potential crash when calculating the history array size

 V1.4.2 Added tge following
 - Improves the efficiency of the app by limiting when to save data history and when to recalculate the slopes.
 - Added two more zoom level, so from one to seven instead of one to five.